Back To Top

 1. How to compare two columns in Excel?

 When comparing two columns in Excel, one method is to select both columns of data, select Home → Find & Select → Go To Special → Row Differences, and click OK.
-The matching data cells across the columns’ rows are white, and unmatched cells appear in grey.
+The matching data cells across the columns’ rows are white, and unmatched cells appear in gray.

 2. What are the other methods to compare two columns in Excel using the IF condition?